TomasRojoBiran/Harvard-AI-Projects/README.md

 11. **TicTacToe**: Implementation of a minimax algorithm for playing Tic-Tac-Toe, ensuring the AI plays optimally against human opponents.

-12. **Traffic**: A convolutional neural network (CNN) trained to recognize and classify traffic signs from images.
+12. **Traffic**: A convolutional neural network (CNN) trained to recognize and classify traffic signs from images using TensorFlow and Keras.

+## Key Technologies Used

+- **Scikit-Learn**: Used extensively for building and evaluating machine learning models, including classification, regression, and clustering tasks.
+- **Pandas**: Utilized for data manipulation, cleaning, and analysis, making it easier to handle datasets and extract meaningful insights.
+- **TensorFlow**: Implemented for deep learning tasks, particularly for constructing and training neural networks, such as in the `Traffic` project for image classification.

 ## Features